RunestoneInteractive/RunestoneServer/source/navhelp.rst

 working anonymously, then you will lose your work at the end of the session.

-Activecode is even capable of executing graphical programs that use the built in Python turtle module.
+ActiveCode is even capable of executing graphical programs that use the built in Python turtle module.
 The program shown below is a very interesting graphics program that uses the turtle and the idea of recursion to construct a type of fractal called a Sierpinski Triangle.
 Once you run the program, try experimenting with the number of triangle levels.
 You can find this on line 39 (it is currently set to 3).
 Try 4!
 Try some other
 changes and see what happens (maybe change a few of the colors or make the level 2).
 If you ever want to go back to the original example, simply reload the page in the browser.
-One of the great things about activecode is that you can experiment as much as you want.
+One of the great things about ActiveCode is that you can experiment as much as you want.
 This can be very helpful as you are learning to program.